 New Alcohol and Other Drugs facilities

 We opened two Residential Alcohol and Other Drugs (AOD) facilities in FY23, funded by the Australian Government.
 In February, we opened Walawaani, a youth AOD facility on the South Coast of New South Wales, and in March we opened Djindigal, an adult AOD facility in Far North Queensland.

 Both sites deliver residential rehabilitation services that provide people with a 12-week holistic program that incorporates tailored support plans, residential living skills, individual and group counselling, education, and sports and recreation programs.

 Reconciliation Action Plan (RAP)

-Our 20-25 Strategy includes a commitment to reconciliation as an operating principle.
+Our 20-25 Strategy includes a commitment to reconciliation through our Reconciliation Action Plan.

 - Celebrated National Reconciliation Week and NAIDOC Week across the organisation;

-- Engaged a RAP Coordinator and established a RAP knowledge group of Aboriginal and Torres Strait Islander staff to provide a forum for culturally appropriate advice.
+- Established a RAP Knowledge Group of Aboriginal and Torres Strait Islander staff to provide a forum for culturally appropriate advice

-- Supported the Uluru Statement from the Heart internally and externally; and
+- Continued our support for the Uluru Statement from the Heart and the Voice to Parliament internally and externally and;

 We also continue to work on our employment and procurement practices to: